promesoft/KicadJE_SympleSequencer/README.md

 # Purpose
 1 - Match Hexinverter sch with Resynthesis panel

-2 - Make a RIAA for the TD126
 # Status - ordered
 ## Initial
 | Stage  | Detail | Status |